Second Congo War: 2002

-In 2002 Rwanda's situation in the war began to worsen.
+In 2002, Rwanda's situation in the war began to worsen.
 Many members of the RCD either gave up fighting or decided to join Kabila's government.
 Moreover, the Banyamulenge, the backbone of Rwanda's militia forces, became increasingly tired of control from Kigali and the unending conflict.
 A number of them mutinied, leading to violent clashes between them and Rwandan forces.

 At the same time, the western Congo was becoming increasingly secure under the younger Kabila.
 International aid was resumed as inflation was brought under control.

 In March, the RCD-Goma faction captured Moliro, a town located on the coast of Lake Tanganyika, from government forces.
 According to said faction, the town was shelled by government gunboats the following day in response.
 The capture was seen as a violation of the Lusaka Ceasefire Agreement.

 Peace agreements (April–December 2002)

 Under the leadership of South Africa, peace talks held in that country between April and December 2002 led to the signing of a "comprehensive peace agreement."
 The Sun City Agreement was formalised on 19 April 2002.
 It was a framework for providing the Congo with a unified, multiparty government and democratic elections.
 However, critics noted that there were no stipulations regarding the unification of the army, which weakened the effectiveness of the agreement.
-There were several reported breaches of the Sun City agreement, but it has seen a reduction in the fighting.
+There were several reported breaches of the Sun City agreement, but it had seen a reduction in the fighting.
+The agreement came about due to the military stalemate rather than any actual desire for peace.
+The rebels, who lacked ideology, large civilian constituency, and a unified cause, apart from their hopes of profiting politically and economically from the dissolution of the Congo, were stuck in a perpetual war, especially following the inauguration of the Bush administration, which had turned a cold-shoulder to Rwanda.
+The Clinton administration had, throughout 1996 and 2000, supported or at least tolerated the invasions of the Congo, as the country felt deeply embarrassed by its inaction during the Rwandan genocide.
+Under George W. Bush, this support began to wane as the United States grew tired of Rwanda exploiting its "genocide guilt credit" to justify what increasingly appeared to be a policy of deliberate deception in the Congo.
+For the exhausted Congolese government, whose weak 120,000 man army included a large number of ghost soldiers, the statement by the Angolan government that its support was about to end, whom along with Zimbabwe (whose support it feared might also wear out over time), it desperately relied on, raised fears in the government about the possibility of the government's armed forces collapsing from lack of support.